Skip to Main Content

 Invoice factoring or financing

 Invoice factoring is a short-term alternative financing option for businesses that send customer invoices.
-This typically involves selling outstanding invoices to the factoring company, which pays most of the value of the invoice upfront.
+This typically involves selling outstanding invoices to the factoring company, which pays up to 90 percent of the value of the invoice upfront.
 The factoring company then takes over the responsibility of collecting the balance due on the invoice from your client.

 The benefit of this form of borrowing is that it allows you to receive money from invoices upfront, quicker than waiting the typical 30 to 90 day timeline.

-Invoice financing works more like a traditional loan.
+On the other hand, invoice financing works more like a traditional loan.
 In this case, the invoices serve as collateral for a traditional loan.
+You collect the invoices and pay back the lender fees once you receive payment from your clients.

 Alternatives to startup loans

-If a startup loan is not the right fit, there are other ways to get a cash injection as a new business.
+If a startup loan is not the right fit, there are other ways to get financing as a new business.

 Lenders to choose from include: